HappySaila/MaltaSlots/README.md

 # MaltaSlots
 Malta slots game for Career opportunity

-You can run the game by simply executing the MaltaSlots.exe
+You can run the game by simply executing the Game/MaltaSlots.exe